Juneau, Alaska, is the most unusual state capital! You can’t drive there—this charming little port is accessible only by air or sea.

 Juneau is located at the northern end of Alaska’s Inside Passage, with its back to a steep set of mountains and vast tracts of roadless wilderness.

-During August you can still see salmon swimming up the creek to spawn, with great blue herons and bald eagles.
+During August, you can still see salmon swimming up the creek to spawn, with great blue herons and bald eagles.
 You might even come across the occasional black bear coming down to partake of the mobile feast.
-But that’s still only a fraction of what Juneau has to offer to savvy cruise visitors.
+But that’s only a fraction of what Juneau offers to savvy cruise visitors.

 Pier location

 Juneau’s cruise docks are located at the south end of the downtown area.
-With multiple berths that can accommodate large ships, all connected by a broad boardwalk, you’re perfectly poised for access to most of the visitor-oriented shops and activities in town.
+With multiple berths that can accommodate large ships connected by a broad boardwalk, you’re perfectly poised for access to most of the visitor-oriented shops and activities in town.

-The heart of the cruise area consists of a visitor information center, a pretty seaside park with a few food trucks in it, and the aerial cable cars of the Mount Roberts Tramway.
+The heart of the cruise area consists of a visitor information center, a pretty seaside park with a few food trucks, and the aerial cable cars of the Mount Roberts Tramway.

 The most important street in town for cruisers is Franklin Street — the main street that links the cruise ship docks to downtown Juneau proper.
-As you might expect, Franklin Street is designed to catch, and hold, your attention.
-But if you’re willing to walk just another couple of blocks along Franklin Street and into downtown, you’ll find a world of locally owned shops and one-of-a-kind souvenirs.
+As you might expect, Franklin Street is designed to catch and hold your attention.
+But if you’re willing to walk just another couple of blocks along Franklin Street and into downtown, you’ll find a world of locally owned shops and souvenirs.

 Local flavor (food and beverage)

-Case in point, V’s Cellar Door offers a creative Mexican fusion menu, with most of the”fusion” ingredients coming from Korean cuisine.
-Their Taco Tuesday makes for good cheap eats, and the vinegar-infused shrubs are divine.
+Case in point, V’s Cellar Door offers a creative Mexican fusion menu, with most of the ”fusion” ingredients coming from Korean cuisine.
+Their Taco Tuesday makes for cheap eats, and the vinegar-infused shrubs are divine.

 READ MORE: The Best Local Restaurants In Juneau